-- 7.6 Risk Management and Evaluation until the report printed - 7.6.1 The impact of interest rate, exchange rate, and inflation on the company's income and expense and the responsive measures: - 1.
+- 7.6 Risk Management and Evaluation until the report printed. - 7.6.1 The impact of interest rate, exchange rate and inflation on the company's income and expense and the responsive measures: - 1.
 The impact of interest rate change:

-The Group's financial costs in 2021 and 2020 were NTD 6,611 thousand and NTD 6,143 thousand, respectively.
-The ratio of financial costs to net operating income for the current period was 0.22% and 0.26%, respectively.
-The financial cost expenses accounted for a very small proportion of the net operating income of the Group, and Most of the group's financing is short-term fixed-rate loan, so no significant fair value interest rate risk is expected to occur.
-The Group will maintain a close relationship with the correspondent banks based on the principle of sound and conservative financial management, to immediately grasp relevant information on interest rate changes and reduce the impact of interest rate fluctuations on the
+The Group's financial cost expenses in 2022 and 2021 were NTD12,162 thousand and NTD 6,611 thousand respectively and the ratios of financial costs to net operating income for the current period were 0.40% and 0.22%, respectively.
+Finance costs account for a very low proportion of the Group's net operating income and most of the Group's financing is short-term loans, so it is expected that no significant fair value interest rate risk will occur.
+Based on the prudent and conservative financial management principles, the Group will maintain close contact with the bank to grasp the relevant information of interest rate changes in real time and reduce the impact of interest rate fluctuations on the Group.

-Group.